eigenscape/gst-rerun/README.md

 ## Quick Start

+Run the main example with:

 ```bash
 cargo run --example one-recording
 ```

-To use the tracer on a pipeline:
+To use the tracer and sink on a (non-Rust) pipeline:

 ```bash
 export GST_PLUGIN_PATH=$PWD/target/debug/